AlnabulsiZ/trainingProject/review.md

 - **You can add a `.gitignore` file** to improve version control by ignoring unnecessary files.

 The rest of the notes will be added directly to the code in the PR.

+---

+## Lets discuss Tokens for the login and how to know the user through the session